smartbcity/connect-im/storybook/d2/organization-ref-get-all-function/desc.md

-## OrganizationRefGetAllFunction
+##  Organization Ref Get All

+Type: `OrganizationRefGetAllFunction`

-Gets all organization refs.
+Get all organization refs.